 Photo by Jeremy Thomas on Unsplash

-By counting in between the lightning flash and thunder rumble you can estimate how far away the storm is.
-1 elephant, 2 elephant etc will give you the seconds then divide by 5 to get the number of miles.
-So, 10 elephants /5 = 2 miles away
+By counting in between the lightning flash and thunder rumble, you can estimate how far away the storm is.
+1 elephant, 2 elephant etc., will give you the seconds, then divide by 5 to get the number of miles.
+So, 10 elephants /5 = 2 miles away.

 This playground technique can enable you to decide if that storm is moving away or towards you.
 Of course, there may be another thunderstorm following it.
-Most (around 90%) of lightning moves from cloud to cloud (CC) so it doesn’t trouble us.
+Most (around 90%) of lightning moves from cloud to cloud (CC), so it doesn’t trouble us.
 Cloud to Ground (CG) strokes occur less often.
 Lightning injuries tend to happen as storms are beginning or are ending.
-In the midst of the action people generally have taken shelter and are out of harm’s way.
-Looking at your clothesline outside and realising that your washing is already soaking means that leaving it there is actually valid, safe choice.
+In the midst of the action, people generally have taken shelter and are out of harm’s way.
+Looking at your clothesline outside and realising that your washing is already soaking means that leaving it there is actually a valid, safe choice.
 Being caught unawares by lightning “out of nowhere” or returning outside too quickly, before a storm has finished, is still a danger zone.

 August 12th 2020- Amber warned area over Wales and Midlands

 Getting indoors is best.
-Inside a car is fine too although not a convertible.
+Inside a car is fine too, although not a convertible.
 Unplug any hands-free attachments from your body, close the windows and avoid touching metal parts of the car.
-Don’t race off away from the storm, the visibility may well be poor, gusty winds could affect you or other road users and be aware of flooding.
-If lightning hasn’t already wrecked your electrics then being submerged in floodwaters certainly will.
+Don’t race off away from the storm; the visibility may well be poor, gusty winds could affect you or other road users and be aware of flooding.
+If lightning hasn’t already wrecked your electrics, then being submerged in floodwaters certainly will.

 Do not shelter under a tree.
-The lightning may start off moving down through the tree but then pass through you as an easier route, also tree bark or branches have a tendency to explode off when hit.
+The lightning may start off moving down through the tree but then pass through you as an easier route.
+Also, tree bark or branches have a tendency to explode off when hit.

 If you really are exposed or just feel that the storm is dangerously close, then you should crouch down.
 Feet together, hands on knees with head tucked in.
 This keeps most of you off the ground, protects your head which you really don’t want to be struck.
 Don't lie on the ground.
-You can sit on your rucksack with your knees drawn in towards you, it's about becoming a small being.
+You can sit on your rucksack with your knees drawn in towards you, it's about becoming small.

-If you are carrying golf clubs, walking poles or ice axe move them away from you and your group.
-Also leave some distance between people in your group.
+If you are carrying golf clubs, walking poles, or ice axe, move them away from you and your group.
+Also, leave some distance between people in your group.
 If lightning does come your way, there will be someone to assist and call for help.
 It’s also worth getting away from water, so from a lakeside, the beach or a stream.
-Another thing to bear in mind when choosing a low place such as a ravine or gully, is that thunderstorms can bring torrential rain and so the risk of flash flooding.
+Another thing to bear in mind when choosing a low place such as a ravine or gully is that thunderstorms can bring torrential rain and so the risk of flash flooding.

 It isn’t just the direct lightning strikes from above which can cause injury.
 Sometimes a partial strike can occur from a nearby object as it jumps sideways to a new path through you or as strike moves along the ground or through water.
-If you can’t get to shelter, then you will have to reduce the potential power of any strike by adjusting your stance, but not lying down.
+If you can’t get to shelter, then you will have to reduce the potential power of any strike by adjusting your stance but not lying down.
 Several cows were killed in a field in Co.
 Clare in June 2020 as lightning passed along the damp, boggy ground.
 Being near a metal fence is also dangerous.
 Having shoes on or a plastic mat under you is better than bare feet for ground current but makes no difference for direct strikes from above.

 Does lightning strike twice?
 Yes, tall buildings have lightning conductors for this very reason to take the strike safely down to earth without damaging the church or skyscraper.
 The world record for a person being hit is seven.
-According to the Guinness Book of Records, Roy Sullivan, a Park Ranger in Virginia has lost his big toenail, eyebrows and suffered burns and hair loss in the numerous strikes from 1942 to 1977.
+According to the Guinness Book of Records, Roy Sullivan, a Park Ranger in Virginia, has lost his big toenail, eyebrows and suffered burns and hair loss in the numerous strikes from 1942 to 1977.
 Working outdoors is more risky.

 What to do if someone is hit by lightning.

 All of that said, it is hugely unlikely that you will be struck by lightning here in the UK.
-It is not something to worry about in everyday life just remember that extra care can be applied in some situations.
+It is not something to worry about in everyday life; just remember that extra care can be applied in some situations.

 “In the UK in the past 30 years (1987-2016), 58 people were known to have been killed by lightning, that is, on average, two people per year.
 The average annual risk of being struck and killed was one person in 33 million.
 If only the past ten years are considered, a period with fewer average lightning deaths, the risk was one person in 71 million” Elsom and Webb 2017